 The Company has computed the fair value of stock options and warrants granted using the Black-Scholes option pricing model.
 Option forfeitures are accounted for at the time of occurrence.
-Successor common stock will be valued using the market approach using the trading prices of the common stock on the Nasdaq Global Market.
+Successor common stock is being valued using the market approach using the trading prices of the common stock on the Nasdaq Capital Market.
 During 2022, the fair value of the Predecessor common stock was determined using a market approach based on the status of the business combination agreement arm's length discussions with the acquirer at each valuation date and which agreement was ultimately entered into on July 20, 2022 with a Predecessor valuation of \$85 million.
-In 2021, the fair value of the Predecessor common stock was determined by management with the assistance of a third-party valuation specialist using an income approach.
 The expected term used for options is the estimated period of time that options granted are expected to be outstanding.
 The expected term used for warrants is the contractual life.
 The Company utilizes the "simplified" method to develop an estimate of the expected term of "plain vanilla" option grants.
 The Company did not have a public trading history for the common shares to support its historical volatility calculations until December 13, 2022.
 Accordingly, the Company is utilizing an expected volatility figure based on a review of the historical volatility of six comparable entities over a period of time equivalent to the expected life of the instrument being valued.
 The risk-free interest rate was determined from the implied yields from U.S. Treasury zero-coupon bonds with a remaining term consistent with the expected term of the instrument being valued.